zeng-ziyin/DeepLA-Net/README.md

 # DeepLA-Net: Very Deep Local Aggregation Networks for Point Cloud Analysis

 Here is the PyTorch implementation of our Very Deep Local Aggregation Networks for Point Cloud Analysis.
-The current version only releases our key contributions.
+The current version only releases project repo.
 The full code will be coming soon.

+## Highlights
+- *Dec, 2023*: We released our project repo for PTv3, if you have any questions related to our work, please feel free to open an issue.

+## Schedule
+To make our polished code and reproduced experiments available as soon as possible, this time we will release what we already finished immediately after a validation instead of releasing them together after all work is done.
+We list a task list as follows:

+- [ ] Release model code of DeepLA-Net;
+- [ ] Release scratched config of semantic segmentation;
+  - [ ] ScanNet
+  - [ ] S3DIS
+  - [ ] S3DIS 6-Fold (with cross-validation script)
+- [ ] Release scratched config of object classification;
+- [ ] Release scratched config of part segmentation;

 ## Dependencies
 - Ubuntu: 18.04 or higher